Geodesics on an arbitrary ellipsoid of revolution: The area integral

 Figure~\ref{deltaP-l} also shows the errors in the Taylor series coefficients $\delta \check P_l^{(N)} = \abs{\check P_l^{(N)} - P_l}$ for $N=30$ as squares.
 The error is, of course, the same as for $\delta \hat P_l^{(30)}$ for $l \ge 30$; but for $l < 30$, the error is several orders of magnitude bigger.

-Lastly, we look at how the error varies with $N$ for both the DST and Taylor expansion methods.
-Let us combine the errors in the individual coefficients, as follows,
+Figure \ref{deltaP-l} gives the errors in the individual Fourier coefficients for a particular $N$.
+To gauge how the overall error in $\hat p^{(N)}(\sigma)$, Eq.~(\ref{p-sum}), varies with $N$, we combine the errors in the coefficients, as follows,

-to obtain a measure of the overall error in $\hat p^{(N)}(\sigma)$, Eq.~(\ref{p-sum}).
 We similarly define $\Delta \tilde P^{(N)}$ for the coefficients obtained by Taylor expansion.
 Figure \ref{DeltaP-N} shows how these error metrics vary as $N$ is increased from $10$ to $60$ for $b/a = \frac14$ and $\alpha_0 = \frac14\pi$ (the same parameters used for Fig.~\ref{deltaP-l}).
 Both show exponential decay with $\Delta \hat P^{(N)}$ being several orders of magnitude smaller and decaying at a slightly faster rate.